Title: 2018 ACVIM Forum Research Abstract Program: Seattle, Washington, June 14 - 15, 2018 Document date: 2018_10_25

 - bacteria identify and culture medium: 1

-- bacteria identify and study objective: 1, 2
+- clinical evidence and culture medium: 1, 2

 Co phrase search for related documents, hyperlinks ordered by date